Last Updated on Aug 13, 2021

 - Then click Add.

-Hope you found your solution with full guide to successful dual monitor setup on the M1 Mac mini!
+Hope you found your solution with a full guide to a successful dual monitor setup on the M1 Mac mini!
 Comment me for more help and troubleshooting!